mahaloz/Noob-Pwner-Kit/README.md

 The x86 table can be found here: [x86 Table](https://syscalls.kernelgrok.com/)
 The x64 table can be found here: [x64 Table](https://filippo.io/linux-syscall-table/)

-The above values will be used when we call the
+The above values will be used when we call the syscalls in an assembler convention.
+For the continued example, we will assume x86 achitecture is used.